 Buyers will inevitably seek out a solution that provides value at a price they are willing to pay; this means that more often than not you are one of several providers looking to win the business.

 Promoting asset finance early in the sales cycle delivers greater control by breaking down the total cost of purchase into manageable payments for the customer.
 Doing this increases your ability to tailor a solution to meet a customer’s individual requirements.

-This is an excerpt from our white paper, download Winning More Business: Offering finance to your customers to learn more.
+This is an excerpt from our free white paper, download Winning More Business: Offering finance to your customers to learn more.
 Discover how the LDF Partner Programme can help you reduce your cash conversion cycle, increase sales and protect margins.